bassetmatt-school/EISC209-topoguide/README.md

 - [ ] English and french version using html ?
 - [ ] Favicons
 - [ ] Have a button "save and continue edit" in the creation/modification of a trip
+- [ ] Display the numbers of trips related to a route in the itineraire page